What is Sarbanes-Oxley Act?

 Public company procurement processes and procedures are usually highly formalized and designed in compliance with all applicable laws and regulations, and tested in the course of Internal Controls procedures according to SOX requirements.
 Such procedures provide a reasonable warranty that the company’s results will be achieved with planned efficiency and effectiveness.
 Moreover, the price information of material and service suppliers of public companies is usually open to the public, so it can be compared and verified.
 Such open price information improves competition and public companies usually get the best prices.
 But the Condo Industry procurement process supposes a lot of weaknesses connected with the absence of the price and reputation information of the Condo Industry service suppliers.
 For some reason, it is next to impossible to find and compare Condo Industry service suppliers’ prices.
 Condo Directors can only get the price and reputation information using direct contact with the supplier.
 Taking into account that the Condo Director position is not a paid job and the collection of information is a very time-consuming process, Directors cannot invest enough of their time to collect all the information to make a reasonable decision.
 Procurement decisions are usually made based on the restricted information supplied by a Condo property Manager.
 So, the price and quality of condo services and total Maintenance Fee are fully dependent on the Property Manager’s professionalism, reputation and motivation.
 But taking into account the usual Condo situation where good or bad performance does not influence the Property Manager rewarding it, there might be a decrease in the Condo Management team’s motivation and the probability of them making the right choice of a condo service supplier based on price/quality/reputation indicators.
 And the absence of formal Internal Controls procedures (including lack of physical control of Contractors’ actual job performance) increases risks that a selection of condo suppliers might be based on a good personal relationship between a service supplier and a property Manager or Director.
 So, the highest risk of a conflict of interests exists.

 Public companies usually have a formal Capital Budget, Investment Programmes and Business Plans based on reliable statistical data and adjusted to the current needs and plans.
 Such Programmes and Budgets are usually subject to a high level of control and assessment.
 But Condo Reserve Fund might be subject to manipulation.
 The annual Contribution amount is usually advised by a third party in the course of Reserve Fund Study, and the Board usually does not revise it accepting as the final decision.
-However, taking into account the fact that the Reserve Fund annual Contribution is about 25-40% of the annual condo budget and the Board usually does not pay enough of attention to review a Reserve Fund Study Plan, a list of the current and planned repairs and replacements needs, the selection of the Contractors for the major assets replacements, or repairs.
-Also, there is no clear recommended unified methodology of Reserve Fund calculation based on any statistics of condos’ capital expenditures during a condo building’s lifetime.
+However, taking into account the fact that the Reserve Fund annual Contribution is about 25-40% of the annual condo budget and the Board usually does not pay enough of attention to review a Reserve Fund Study, a list of the current and planned repairs and replacements needs, the selection of Contractors for major assets replacements, or repairs.
+Also, there is no any clear unified methodology on amount of Reserve Fund contributions and no any useful statistics of condos’ capital expenditures during a condo building’s lifetime.
 So, there are no industry best practice standards and statistics available on the market now.

 What Kind of Improvements Should Condo Owners Expect from Bill 106 Implementation and What Kind of Problems are Still Not Addressed?